List of BBC Radio 2 timeslots and presenters

 List of BBC Radio 2 timeslots and presenters summarises the principal Radio 2 timeslots since its launch in 1967 and the presenters who have occupied them.
 Times are typical for each era and may have varied by a few minutes across decades.
 All dates are taken from BBC Genome listings, BBC press releases, and major news coverage.

 Scope and method

 This list covers the core weekday and weekend strands that have defined the Radio 2 schedule: Early Breakfast, Breakfast, Mid-morning, Lunchtime / Current Affairs, Afternoon, Drivetime, Evening / Specialist, and selected long-running weekend fixtures such as Sunday Love Songs.
 Each section provides a summary paragraph, a table of presenters (with duration) and a visual timeline.

 Weekday timeslots

 Early Breakfast

-The early-morning strand (usually 04:00–06:00/06:30) has traditionally warmed up the network before the main breakfast programme.
+The early-morning strand (usually 04:00–06:00/06:30) has traditionally warmed up the station before the main breakfast show.
 It began with rotating continuity presenters in 1967, later gaining fixed hosts including Sarah Kennedy and Vanessa Feltz.
-Since 2021 it has been hosted by Owain Wyn Evans.
+Since 2023, it has been hosted by Owain Wyn Evans.